 However, it’s possible for people with COVID-19 to spread the virus to others up to 48 hours before they have symptoms.
 Visit the CDC’s resource on symptoms for more information.

-If you develop symptoms of COVID-19, even if they are mild, please contact your healthcare provider and a test site near you to schedule a test.
+If you develop symptoms of COVID-19, even if they are mild, or have been in close contact with a person known to have COVID-19, please contact your healthcare provider and a test site near you to schedule a test.
 You can also check your symptoms online.

 You can also call 2-1-1 to learn more about: